-Topic=impacts on frailty estimates As a result of these documentation differences and limitations we saw extreme variability in frailty prevalences in all databases from both the eFI and VAFI prompting us to question the validity of this application.
+Topic=impacts on frailty estimates As a result of these potential differences and explanations, we saw extreme variability in frailty prevalences in all databases from both the eFI and VAFI prompting us to question the validity of using FIs developed in single contexts (such as the eFI and VAFI) in international studies, whether comparison of frailty is the primary goal, or frailty is used as a covariate.
 Severe frailty in the US is around 10% of an older population and frailty prevalence tends to increase as age advances (34).
 However, we saw increases in frailty toward 40% in Pharmetrics+ and a maximum of 25% frail in AoU by age 80+ using the VAFI.
-This increased proportion seemed high and, based on validation studies in non-veteran populations, unlikely due to differences between the veteran population and these samples (27).
-But with the eFI we saw more of what we expected in US populations, around 10% frail.
+This increased proportion is higher than expectations and based on validation studies in non-veteran populations, unlikely due to differences between the veteran population and these samples (27).
+But the eFI returns results closer to expected in US populations, around 10% frail.

-In the UK, frailty prevalence is around 8% however there is significant variation by rurality and proximity to coastal locations (35).
+In the UK, established estimates suggest frailty prevalence is around 8% however there is significant variation by rurality and proximity to coastal locations (35).
 At less than 5%, our results imply much lower prevalence of frailty in the UK than other studies, particularly using the VAFI.
 Using the eFI the highest frailty was 3.25% in IMRD-EMIS, a surprise because the IMRD-THIN data, in its original non-CDM format, served as the external validation data for the eFI.
 That study demonstrated 43% robust, 37% mild frailty (pre-frailty in our study), and 20% frail in THIN.
 This discrepancy could be related to the use of a problem list in UK practice and the exclusion of that from the ETL for these data.
 However further research is necessary to understand the impact of CDMs on validity of FIs, particularly because each ETL is data and site specific.

 Though we have discussed several limitation as the goal of our discussion, there were select limitations that prevented certain additional comparisons.
 Requiring more than one year for US databases created significant selection bias because of the inability to track individuals through switching of private plans in Pharmetrics+ and the recency with which All of Us began (2018).
 However, one year is the most commonly used lookback for frailty calculations in US data given the practice of coding all conditions at each visit in the US health system.
 Moreover, the validation studies of the VAFI (27) used one and three year lookback periods demonstrating little difference extending beyond one year and the eFI has no predefined lookback period.
-There was no measurement table available three of the datasets.
+There was no measurement table available in three of the datasets.
 Only IMRD data contained measurements, use of which changed the prevalence of frailty in each dataset is demonstrated on our website.

-CONCLUSION: Using existing FIs in network studies of frailty may not be a valid approach to understanding international trends in frailty because of differences in documentation, translation, and data tables populated in the OMOP CDM.
-Therefore future research should endeavor to create an FI that is not tied to any one database, but rather is validated for use amidst the complexities of translated multi-source health data in the OMOP CDM.
+CONCLUSION: Using existing FIs in network studies of frailty may not be a valid approach to understanding international trends in frailty.
+We speculate that potential theats to the exeternal validty of international applications of frailty include differences in documentation, translation, and data tables populated in the OMOP CDM and impect ETL processes from the source data into a harmonized common data model vocabulary.
+We caution the field on use of existing FI measures in contexts in which they have not yet been validated and suggest that it may be necessary to create an FI that is not tied to any one database, but rather is validated for use amidst the complexities of translated multi-source health data in the OMOP CDM.

 Key take aways: